-King and Moffatt Building Services can offer you the exposure and experience to take a huge step forward in your career.
+King & Moffatt Building Services can offer you the exposure and experience to take a huge step forward in your career.

 Whether you may still be undecided on a long term career path, or simply want to gain work related experience during the summer holidays, we have an option to suit you.
-And if you impress us, you could end up with a job offer after you graduate.
+And if you impress, you could end up with a job offer after you graduate.

 We have many industrial placement opportunities, for Annual Internship schemes and shorter Summer placements depending entirely what is right for your own situation.
 We are looking for you to apply skills learned at university in real work situations in the office and out on site.

-Whether you are a graduate or an undergraduate we would love to hear from you, we are always looking for the next King and Moffatt team member.
+Whether you are a graduate or an undergraduate we would love to hear from you, we are always looking for great people to be the next King & Moffatt team member.

 Send your CV to firstname.lastname@example.org